-(b) Officers and Employees of the Office.-(1) DEPUTY UNDER SECRETARY AND DEPUTY DI-RECTOR.-The Secretary of Commerce, upon nomination by the Director, shall appoint a Deputy Under Secretary of Commerce for Intellectual Property and Deputy Director of the United States Patent and Trademark Office who shall be vested with the authority to act in the capacity of the Director in the event of the absence or incapacity of the Director.
-The Deputy Director shall be a citizen of the United States who has a professional background and experience in patent or trademark la.w.
+(1) DEPUTY UNDER SECRETARY AND DEPUTY DI-RECTOR.-The Secretary of Commerce, upon nomination by the Director, shall appoint a Deputy Under Secretary of Commerce for Intellectual Property and Deputy Director of the United States Patent and Trademark Office who shall be vested with the authority to act in the capacity of the Director in the event of the absence or incapacity of the Director.
+The Deputy Director shall be a citizen of the United States who has a professional background and experience in patent or trademark law.